NehaKalibhat/cmsc422-spring2020/project2/README.md

-# Project 2: PCA, Softmax Regression, and Neural Networks
+# Project 2: PCA, Softmax Regression, and ML Frameworks

-In this project, we will explore dimensionality reduction (PCA), softmax regression and neural networks.
+In this project, we will explore dimensionality reduction (PCA), softmax regression and popular machine learning libraries.
 You are allowed to work in groups, with a max size of 3.

 Files to turn in: